Provider Well-being Advisory Council

 and making changes to enhance the work environment for all practice members.

-Learn more (hyperlink) about what various areas are doing and draw from their finding and success to find ways to improve your team’s everyday experience.
-We will be sharing these pilot successes with you in the near future.
+Read (hyperlink) about what various areas are doing and draw from their findings and successes in order to find ways to improve your team’s everyday experience.

 Recharge Your Batteries

 A deep passion and purpose to serve humanity in a career that provides the opportunity for continued growth and advancement, has it rewards and its challenges.
 This drive often comes with a heightened sense of personal responsibility and this level of dedication to others makes it very easy to become consumed by the work.
 Self-care is a critical part of maintaining and regaining health and well-being in order to be an effective and fulfilled healthcare provider.
 Even a saw needs sharpening.

 Reconnect with Who You Are (and those around you)